 For further information please contact the fund administrator:

 The following activities cannot be supported by the fund:

 Payments from the fund will usually be made in the form of grants.
 Subject to appropriate governance measures as required, other forms of financial assistance (e.g. commissioning, loans, donations) can be considered by the fund panel.
 For further details contact the fund administrator at:

 For information on other funding opportunities please visit: Finding a grant

-Applications for £500 should be made to the Small Grants fund.
+Applications for up to £1,000 (minimum £500) should be made to the Small Grants fund.
 This is a simpler application process for very small one-off projects.
-Unlike the main fund (which is open to receive applications for three months), the Small Grants fund is open year-round.

 Please also see the 'How do I submit an application?' answer below.

 The fund panel will wish to see evidence of applicants own contribution to the project costs.
 This could be in the form of cash, grants, or donations, including materials or equipment loan and, or in-kind volunteer time.
 In certain circumstances 100% of costs may be given.

 Decisions on how the money is spent are made by a fund panel made up of representatives from the following organisations: